kwikius/mixer_lang/README.md

 -------
 Symbols are used to hold intermediate calculation results.
 Symbols are folded into constants as they are defined if possible.
+(Constant folding can be switched off for debugging if required)

 syntax: